nextflow-io/nextflow/docs/operator.md

 4.5
 ```

-Finally, a filtering condition can be defined by using any a boolean `predicate`.
+Finally, a filtering condition can be defined by using any a boolean predicate.
 A predicate is expressed by
 a {ref}`closure <script-closure>` returning a boolean value.
 For example the following fragment shows how filter
-a channel emitting numbers so that the `odd` values are returned:
+a channel emitting numbers so that the odd values are returned:

 ```
 Channel